rokrokss/flyte/rsts/deployment/gcp/index.rst

 Create Cloud SQL Database
 =========================
-Next create a relational `Cloud SQL for PostgreSQL <https://cloud.google.com/sql/docs/postgres/introduction>`__ database.
+Next, create a relational `Cloud SQL for PostgreSQL <https://cloud.google.com/sql/docs/postgres/introduction>`__ database.
 This database will be used by both the primary control plane service (Flyte Admin) and the Flyte memoization service (Data Catalog).
-Follow this `link <https://console.cloud.google.com/sql/choose-instance-engine>`__ to create the cloud sql instance
+Follow this `link <https://console.cloud.google.com/sql/choose-instance-engine>`__ to create the cloud sql instance.

 * Select PostgreSQL
 * Provide an Instance ID
 * Provide password for the instance <DB_INSTANCE_PASSWD>
 * Use PostgresSQL13 or higher
 * Select the Zone based on your availability requirements.
 * Select customize your instance and enable Private IP in Connections tab.
 This is required for the private communication between the GKE apps and cloud SQL instance.
-Follow the steps to create the private connection (default)
+Follow the steps to create the private connection (default).
 * Create the SQL instance
 * After creation of the instance get the private IP of the database <CLOUD-SQL-IP>
 * Create flyteadmin database and flyteadmin user account on that instance with <DBPASSWORD>